"Pit Bulls have locking jaws." The jaws of the Pit Bull are functionally

 "Red or blue nose dogs are: a special type of Pit Bull / rare / worth

+more than black nose dogs."
 The answer to all of the above is: FALSE!!!

 Let's talk color in Pit Bulls.